davidnmbond/Autocue/README.md

 To nudge your position left or right by a word, use the Left and Right Arrow keys.

 Press the Home key to jump to the beginning of your script, or the End key to go to the end.

-#Presentation Mode

-To enter presentation mode, press Ctrl Enter.
-The system will start the presentation from where you were last editing.

-This will put Autocue into full screen, with larger text and smooth scrolling.

-When reading, try to keep your gaze near the centre of the screen.
-This will enable a more natural delivery.

-To exit presentation mode and return to editing, press the Escape key.

 #Edit Mode Settings

 In edit mode, you can configure several settings to match your preferences: